changyaochen/Adv360-Pro-ZMK/README.md

 ### Build firmware

 1. Push a commit to trigger the build.
-2. Download the artifact (from the `Action` tab, and following the latest build, there should be a `Download` section towards the bottom of the page).
+2. Download the artifact: from the `Actions` tab, and following the corresponding build, there should be a `Artifacts` section towards the bottom of the page.
+Download the artifact.

 ## To build Firmware locally using Docker